goharbor/community/proposals/new/gc_perf_enhancement.md

 ## Solution

-This proposal presents three options for improving GC performance, with Option 3 as the preferred and proposed solution.

-### Option 1: Skip Tag Deletion

-    Introduce a user-configurable option to skip tag deletion in the backend when removing manifests.
-This would eliminate the API call that slows down GC but leaves orphaned tag files in the backend.

-#### Pros: Simple to implement, immediate performance gain.
-#### Cons: Leaves tag files behind, may cause confusion or inconsistencies for users browsing storage directly.
+This proposal introduces a solution to improve GC performance by eliminating backend tag file overhead, simplifying GC logic, and delivering performance gains.

+### Background

+Since harbor v2.0, harbor no longer leverages tags in the back-end storage.
+Tags are stored both in the storage and database, and harbor core interacts with the storage using digests.This means users can still pull-by-tag, but on the harbor core side the tag is translated into the corresponding digest, and the request is proxied as a pull-by-digest.
+In short, Harbor stores the tag information but doesn’t actually use it when interacting with storage — which is why we eventually need to clean it up.

+A concrete scenario:

+    Push harbor-instance/library/hello-world:latest into Harbor.
+    Remove the latest tag from the UI.
+    Attempt to pull harbor-instance/library/hello-world:latest — the client will report not found.
+    However, the tag file still exists in the backend storage at this point because Harbor does not sync it, nor is there a need to.

-### Option 2: Batch Tag Deletion via Upstream Patch
+### Tag Landing

-    Backport the upstream change from Distribution to support batch deletion of tags (introduced in later versions of the registry).
-This allows multiple tag links to be deleted in one API call.

-#### Pros: Compatible with current Distribution behavior, improves performance.
-#### Cons: Limited gain, still depends on Distribution API and backend performance.

-### Option 3: Do Not Land Tag Files in Backend (Proposed)
+Push with Tag (current behavior):

+![Data Flow Diagram with Tag](../images/gc-perf/push_with_tag_flow.png)

 Modify Harbor's proxy logic to avoid writing tag link files to the backend.
 When a manifest with a tag is pushed:

-        Harbor Core will extract the tag and persist it in its own database.
+1. Harbor Core will extract the tag and persist it in its own database.
-        The proxy request to the backend registry is rewritten to use the manifest's digest instead of the tag (PUT /v2/<repo>/manifests/<digest>).
+2. The proxy request to the backend registry is rewritten to use the manifest's digest instead of the tag (PUT /v2/<repo>/manifests/<digest>).

-#### Pros: Eliminates backend tag file overhead completely, simplifies GC logic, significant performance gain.
-#### Cons: Existing tag files will not be deleted unless explicitly handled.

-## Data Flow Diagrams

-Push with Tag (current behavior):
-![Data Flow Diagram with Tag](../images/gc-perf/push_with_tag_flow.png)

 Push with Digest (Proposed Behavior):